RajasSJoshi/Nova-Scotia-Action-For-Health/README.md

-# Nova-Scotia-Action-For-Health
+Nova Scotia Health Action for Health
 Overview
 Welcome to the Nova Scotia Action for Health repository!
-This project is dedicated to creating visualizations and deriving insights from healthcare data to provide a clear understanding of health services in Nova Scotia over the past few years.
-Our goal is to support informed decision-making and enhance public engagement with healthcare metrics across the region.
+This project focuses on creating visualizations and deriving insights from healthcare data to enhance understanding of health services in Nova Scotia over recent years.
+Our goal is to support informed decision-making and engage the public with healthcare metrics.

 Introduction
 This repository contains visualizations and insights derived from various healthcare datasets related to Nova Scotia.
 The visualizations aim to present data in an accessible manner, helping the public and stakeholders understand trends and key metrics in health services.